icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 }
 ```

-*WARNING: This implementation is in-development and has a known bug:* Under the hood it the implementation declares index variable i, so the compiler will raise an error if i has previously been declared in the current scope.
-This prevent you from reusing the same index variable in multiple for loops in a program.
+*WARNING: This implementation is in-development and has a known bug:* Under the hood the compiler declares index variable i, and will raise an error if i has previously been declared in the current scope.
+This for example prevents you from reusing the same index variable in multiple for loops

 ## 9. Functions